 Why does it feel so uncomfortable to talk about race and racism in this country?
-Deep down in our gut we know that something just isn’t right and that makes us squirm.
-Humans strive for internal consistency and when it’s not there, we become uncomfortable.
-A part of our mind knows that we are all really one family: the human race.
-The other part knows that we harbor some racism, or stereotypes or discriminatory thoughts.
+Deep down in our gut, we know something just isn’t right and that makes us squirm.
+Humans strive for internal consistency, and when it’s not there we become uncomfortable.
+A part of our mind knows that we are all one family: the human race.
+The other part knows that we harbor some racism, stereotypes, or discriminatory thoughts.
 Yes, we do.
 This makes us uncomfortable.
 When we become uncomfortable, we actively avoid situations and information likely to increase it.
 So, it’s normal to feel that way.

 Over the next few weeks after this incident, my son periodically asked me, “Why did that boy say that I’m black?”
 I knew that my son wasn’t just asking why.
 He had heard himself described in this way before.
 With his limited vocabulary, he was really asking, “Why did he say it that way?”
 I didn’t really know how to respond.
 How do you explain to a two-year-old that some people think he is not as good as they are, that he is less than because of the color of his skin, that he doesn’t have as much value as others whose skin is lighter?

 That little boy whose body language expressed so much disdain was only repeating what he learned from society.
-But he is all grown up now, and he probably knows the right words to say…but what does he really believe them?
+But he is all grown up now, and he probably knows the right words to say…but does he really believe them?

 Written with love to all!

 Mehrabian, A. (1981) Silent messages: Implicit communication of emotions and attitudes.
 Belmont, CA: Wadsworth (currently distributed by Albert Mehrabian, email: firstname.lastname@example.org)